bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 Every parent set of API credentials that you request for your store is its own **API account**.
 At its simplest, an API account consists of the following:
 * the `client_id` uniquely identifies the app or user, or the _client_, making a request;
-* the `client_secret`, which is a cryptographically secure value known only to the client and BigCommerce.
+* the `client_secret` is a cryptographically secure value known only to the client and BigCommerce.

 Every active API account has at least one `access_token`.
 [Store API accounts](#store-api-accounts) include a static `access_token` that does not change.
 [App API accounts](#app-api-accounts) expect each application to generate a unique `access_token` for every store that installs the app.